A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Introduction

 \section{Introduction}

 Deep neural networks are often trained in stages: first, they are pretrained on general-purpose tasks for which large amounts of data are available; then, they are fine-tuned on the actual target task, for which data may be more limited.
-This pretraining--fine-tuning pipeline (PT+FT) has emerged as an essential workhorse for modern deep learning \citep{bommasani2021opportunities,parthasarathy2024ultimate,awais2025foundation}.\\
+This pretraining--fine-tuning pipeline (PT+FT) has emerged as an essential workhorse for modern deep learning \citep{bommasani2021opportunities,parthasarathy2024ultimate,awais2025foundation}.

 To benefit from fine-tuning, neural networks must learn task-specific features during pretraining and reuse them during fine-tuning \citep{lampinen2018analytic,saxe2019mathematical,shachaf2021theoretical,tahir2024features}.
 At the same time, fine-tuning further adapts these features, potentially improving generalization \citep{yosinski2014transferable,huh2016makes,jain2023mechanistically}.
-As a result, the success of the PT+FT pipeline critically depends on how feature learning unfolds over the pretraining and fine-tuning stages.\\
+As a result, the success of the PT+FT pipeline critically depends on how feature learning unfolds over the pretraining and fine-tuning stages.

 Despite the practical success of PT+FT, the factors governing feature learning across pretraining and fine-tuning have remained unclear.
 Prior work has shown that weight initialization---in particular, its absolute and relative scale across layers---shifts neural network training between a fixed-feature (``lazy'') and a feature-learning (``rich'') regime \citep{chizat2019lazy,braun2023exact,domine2024lazy,kunin_2024_get}.
 In the single-task setting, feature-learning regimes often induce improved generalization \citep{chizat2020implicit,fort2020deep,vyas2022limitations}.
-However, it remains unclear how these insights extend to multi-stage training regimes such as PT+FT, with only a few exceptions discussed further in Section~\ref{sec:related} \citep{lipplinductive}.
+However, it remains unclear how these insights extend to multi-stage training like PT+FT \citep[though see][see Section~\ref{sec:related}]{lipplinductive}.
 This limits our ability to use weight initialization as a principled tool for controlling the balance between reusing pretrained features and inducing continued feature learning.
-To address this gap, we study the PT+FT pipeline in diagonal linear networks, a tractable theoretical model that exhibits feature-learning behavior, and develop an end-to-end theory of the resulting generalization error.
-Our theory elucidates how weight initialization affects the inductive bias of PT+FT, and how this bias interacts with data properties to determine when different initialization schemes are optimal.\\